 Suggested Best Practices

-While every project has its own goals and needs, the following are best practices for conducting a feasibility study.
+While every project has its goals and needs, the following are best practices for conducting a feasibility study.

-• To ensure that the data is solid, determine and ask queries about it in the initial phase.
+• To ensure the data is solid, determine and ask queries about it in the initial phase.

 • Create an organizational, operational, or business plan.
 This includes identifying how much labor is required, what costs, and how long.